oskarrough/webhealer/docs/implementation-plan.md

 1. Player Experience
    - [x] Add more feedback for player actions
-   - [ ] Improve visual indicators for damage and healing
+   - [x] Add floating combat text for damage and healing
    - [x] Add sound effects for different spell types
    - [ ] Create more responsive UI for spell casting
+   - [ ] Implement the sweet spot mechanic for critical healing

 2. Game Balance
    - [ ] Adjust enemy health and damage values for better pacing